 Maudie's role as a Vice-Chancellor's Professorial Fellow in the Faculty of Art, Design and Architecture includes providing advice in fine arts and curatorial studies.

-As a former university academic, Australian Senator and Minister (Health & Ageing; Family & Community Services; Assisting the Prime Minister on Women's Issues), Kay Patterson is a distinguished Monash alumnus.
+As a former university academic, Australian Senator and Minister (Health & Ageing; Family & Community Services; Assisting the Prime Minister on Women's Issues), Kay Patterson is a distinguished Monash alumna.
 Her sustained community involvement has included her Life Membership of Girl Guides Victoria, 20-year membership of Monash University Council and her membership of the Board of the Brockhoff Foundation.
 A consistent supporter of embryonic stem cell research, Kaye was pivotal to legislation enabling such research.

 As a Vice-Chancellor's Professorial Fellow, Kay's role includes: advising on external relationships; and involvement in Monash's Ancora Imparo Student Leadership Program.